kenananders/CPTS440_TermProject/README.md

 - Kenan Anderson

 This repository contains all submission items for the Project.
 In the Main Branch, the xxxx.py file contains our implementation for the Minesweeper Project.
-The xxx.pdf contains the pdf file for our 10 page Project Writeup.
-The xxx contains the Video/Presentation, the xxx contains the Presentation slidedeck, and the following link is for the Google Colab that will function as our demo.
+The CPTS440_Minesweeper_report.pdf contains the pdf file for our 10 page Project Writeup.
+The xxx contains the Video/Presentation, the CPTS440_Minesweeper_Presentation.ppx contains the Presentation slidedeck, and the following link is for the Google Colab that will function as our demo.

 [Google Colab Notebook](https://colab.research.google.com/drive/1E8uVc0U50U84UgbxAPuJRPvtSlQncNSa?usp=sharing)